dondowjr/OneNoteTools/README.md

 This project represents a stand-alone app that allows users to validate internal and external links within a notebook.
 This is very useful when moving or curating repositories.

 Other third-party tools claim to validate links, however, I've found them to be severely lacking in both scope and don't deliver on functionality.

-Note: You can use the search and replace tool to bulk-fix links that are broken because resources have moved.
+Note: You can use the search and replace tool to bulk-fix links.